 Embedded videos can make sense for a web version of your document.
-This is a video promoting the University of Puget Sound to potential new students.
+This is a video promoting the University of Puget Sound to potential new students, in WebM format.
 Support is limited to HTML5-capable browsers.
 The file format can be MP4, Ogg, or WebM, though this may vary depending upon the browser.
-The example below is an old promotional video from the University of Puget Sound, in WebM format.
-The
+Use a

-source attribute should not include an extension, since the three possibilities above will be searched for preferentially (you need only provide one, but more will increase the chances every browser will find a compatible format).
+@source attribute in this first example does not include an extension, and so three possibilities above will be searched for preferentially (you need only provide the video in one format, but providing additional versions will increase the chances every browser will find a compatible format).